 - Pods can access each other by using their IP addresses.

 In a cluster, a pod can communicate with other applications by using a unique IP address.

 Note To ensure that pods can access ECS instances in the same VPC and ECS instances can access pods in the same VPC, you must configure correct security group rules.
 For more information about how to configure security group rules, see Add security group rules.

-- Pods in an ACK cluster can access each other.
+- Pods can access each other within a cluster.

 - ECS instances can access pods that are deployed in the same VPC.

 ACK provides two network plug-ins to help you implement container networking: Flannel and Terway.
 The two network plug-ins adopt different network models, which have the following features:

 Terway adopts a cloud-native network solution and configures the container network by using elastic network interfaces (ENIs).
 An ENI is a virtual network interface controller (NIC) that is provided by Alibaba Cloud.
 An ENI assigns IP addresses within a VPC to pods.
 You do not need to specify a CIDR block for pods.